Copyright 2006 by Land And Sea Collection, All Rights Reserved

 HM Prison, Dartmoor was built at the time of the Napoleonic Wars, to house prisoners of war, it later became a convict prison

-– perhaps the most notorious the world.
+– perhaps the most notorious in the world.
 Disease was rampant often causing an early termination to the time served by the French

 sailors.
 The worst period of deaths was between November 1809 and April 1810 when 500 men died.
 The French section of Dartmoor